- Learn the position of trait approaches in the history of leadership studies.

-The traits that show relatively strong relations with leadership are as follows:
+The traits that show relatively strong relations with leadership are discussed below.

-Steve Ballmer, CEO of Microsoft, is an extraverted leader.
+Steve Ballmer, CEO of Microsoft Corporation, is an extraverted leader.
 For example, to celebrate Microsoft’s 25th anniversary, Ballmer enthusiastically popped out of the anniversary cake to surprise the audience.

 Self-esteem is not one of the Big Five personality traits, but it is an important aspect of one’s personality.
-The degree to which people are at peace with themselves and have an overall positive assessment of their self-worth and capabilities seems to be relevant to whether they will be viewed as a leader.
-Leaders with high self-esteem support their subordinates more, and when punishment needs to be administered, they punish more effectively.
+The degree to which a person is at peace with oneself and has an overall positive assessment of one’s self worth and capabilities seem to be relevant to whether someone is viewed as a leader.
+Leaders with high self-esteem support their subordinates more and, when punishment is administered, they punish more effectively.
 It is possible that those with high self-esteem have greater levels of self-confidence and this affects their image in the eyes of their followers.
-Self-esteem may also explain the relationship between some physical attributes and emerging as a leader.
-For example, research shows a strong relationship between height and being viewed as a leader (as well as one’s career success over life).
-It is proposed that self-esteem may be the key to the connection of height with leadership, because people who are taller are also found to have higher self-esteem and therefore may project greater levels of charisma as well as confidence to their followers.
+Self-esteem may also explain the relationship between some physical attributes and leader emergence.
+For example, research shows a strong relationship between being tall and being viewed as a leader (as well as one’s career success over life).
+It is proposed that self-esteem may be the key mechanism linking height to being viewed as a leader, because people who are taller are also found to have higher self-esteem and therefore may project greater levels of charisma as well as confidence to their followers.

 Research also shows that people who are effective as leaders tend to have a moral compass and demonstrate honesty and integrity.
 Leaders whose integrity is questioned lose their trustworthiness, and they hurt their company’s business along the way.
-For example, when it was revealed that Whole Foods CEO John Mackey was using a pseudonym to make negative comments online about the company’s rival Wild Oats, his actions were heavily criticized, his leadership was questioned, and the company’s reputation was affected.
+For example, when it was revealed that Whole Foods Market CEO John Mackey was using a pseudonym to make negative comments online about the company’s rival Wild Oats Markets Inc., his actions were heavily criticized, his leadership was questioned, and the company’s reputation was affected..

 Many studies searched for a limited set of personal attributes, or traits, which would make someone be viewed as a leader and be successful as a leader.
-Some traits are consistently related to leadership, such as intelligence (both mental ability and emotional intelligence), personality (extraversion, conscientiousness, openness to experience, self-esteem), and integrity.
+Some traits that are consistently related to leadership include intelligence (both mental ability and emotional intelligence), personality (extraversion, conscientiousness, openness to experience, self-esteem), and integrity.
 The main limitation of the trait approach was that it ignored the situation in which leadership occurred.
 Therefore, it is more useful to specify the conditions under which different traits are needed.

 - Think of a leader you admire.
 What traits does this person have?
 Are they consistent with the traits discussed in this chapter?
 If not, why is this person effective despite the presence of different traits?

-- Can the findings of trait approaches be used to train potential leaders?
+- Can the findings of traits approaches be used to train potential leaders?
 Which traits seem easier to teach?
 Which are more stable?